 Extended abstract in EC '23: Proceedings of the 24th ACM Conference on Economics and Computation

-New version coming soon Abstract: I study a class of verifiable disclosure games where the sender's payoff is state independent and the receiver's optimal action only depends on the expected state.
-In such games, what is the sender's preferred equilibrium?
-When does the sender gain nothing from having commitment power?
-I identify conditions for an information design outcome to be an equilibrium outcome of the verifiable disclosure game, and give simple sufficient conditions under which the sender does not benefit from commitment power.
-These results help me to characterize the sender's preferred equilibria and her equilibrium payoff set in a class of verifiable disclosure games.
+New version coming soon Talk Recording Abstract: I study a class of finite-action disclosure games where the sender’s preferences are state independent and the receiver’s optimal action depends solely on the expected state.
+In such games, the receiver’s preferred equilibria feature full revelation of the state, but other equilibria are less well-understood.
+I show that a sender's preferred equilibrium balances inducing sender-favorable actions and deterring deviations by pooling nonadjacent states in a particular way.
+Leveraging this observation, I characterize other equilibria of the game and the sender’s equilibrium payoff set, and identify conditions under which the sender does not benefit from commitment power.
 I apply these insights to study influencing voters and selling with quality disclosure.Math bootcamp for incoming graduate students

 Lecture notes: Logic and Set Theory; Real Analysis; Optimization.